Let’s get crafty today with fun paint poured Easter eggs. Paint pouring is a little like finger painting for adults.

 How To Make Fun Paint Poured Easter Eggs

 Start by hard boiling your eggs.
-Here is a great post to hard boil perfect eggs every time!
+This is a great article about how to hard boil perfect eggs every time.

 Next up, follow the directions for the type of paint that you are using.
 As I am using acrylic paint, you pour a 1:1 ratio of acrylic paint to pouring medium.
 I just use dixie cups and craft sticks to mix these:

 Then pour one color onto the egg and slowly move it around so the paint spreads.